menonakhilmenon/Unity-Object-Pooler/README.md

 # Usage

-To instantiate a GameObject with poolmanager simply use PoolManager.Instantiate function which returns the instantiated gameobject.The transform and all can then be modified within the code itself.
+To instantiate a GameObject with poolmanager simply use PoolManager.Instantiate function instead of the normal Object.Instantiate function.

 To destroy a GameObject with poolmanager simply use PoolManager.Destroy function.
 This simply sets the gameobject to be inactive and will be returned to the pool so it may be reused later.